 4. Environments

+Environments (dev, test, staging, production) are critical in app development.
 Environments are the playgrounds where your app lives; these include development, staging, and production.
 Each environment uses its own share of resources (CPU, RAM, storage).
-Under usage-based pricing:

 Example: A development team testing a new feature can run a staging environment for a week, pay for that usage, and shut it down afterward.

-How the Upsun usage-based model works
+How Upsun flex works

 Upsun scales costs up and down automatically.
 For example, an AI document processor may require significant CPU resources during batch jobs but minimal resources between processing cycles.